rahulc29/rahulc29/README.md

 ## Currently Learning 🌱

-### Golang
+### Rust
-I'm currently learning the Golang programming language and trying to internalise the philosophy and the paradigm that exists within the language.
-Golang is nothing like anything I've ever worked with, and therefore is making for a great challenge on an intellectual level.
+I'm learning and oh my god it is so damn good.
+Imagine everything wrong with C++ (null unsafe, optional ownership, access to raw pointers) and now imagine it fixed.
+Ownership can be tricky if you don't use move semantics in C++ but is not all that bad.
+The Rust compiler is a pain to deal with sometimes but the error messages are helpful enough.

 ### DSA and Competitive Programming
-I'm currently working very hard to get better at DSA-based problems and trying to learn more about the mathematical details of problem-solving everyday.
+I'm currently working very hard to get better at DSA-based problems.
+I'm currently super into trees and graphs and have been solving a lot of problems related to them.
+To follow my CP progress, do checkout my [CP Repository](https://github.com/rahulc29/cp)

 ## My Stats
 [![Rahul's GitHub stats](https://github-readme-stats.vercel.app/api?username=rahulc29&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)